flutter/website/src/docs/cookbook/testing/integration/profiling.md

 the project contains two files:

   1. `scrolling_summary.timeline_summary.json` contains the summary.
 Open
-     Open the file with any text editor to review the information contained within.
+     the file with any text editor to review the information contained within.
 With a more advanced setup, you could save a summary every time the test runs and create a graph of the results.
   2. `scrolling_timeline.timeline.json` contains the complete timeline data.